 Sharon has worked in education in the independent sector and more recently in the state sector.
 She is an English graduate who qualified as a solicitor before taking a career break to raise her family.
 Sharon began her career in school administration as a Registrar, overseeing admissions procedures and organising school events.
 She is proud to provide administrative support to the Executive Leadership Team of the Oak Learning Partnership.

 Phil McLean - Estates and Facilities Manager

-Phil has 25 years of buildings management experience within large organisations.
+Phil has many years of buildings management experience within large organisations.
 He has an extensive knowledge of buildings and health and safety legislation as well as a detailed understanding of compliance requirements relating to buildings, facilities, staff and visitors.
 Phil is experienced in leading large teams of staff across a range of different working areas and he oversees facilities operations and building management across the whole of the Oak Learning Partnership sites.

 Our Members and Trustees

 Read the profiles of our Members and Trustees below.